30 PS4 and PS4 Pro tips and tricks for getting the most out of your console

 Initially a questionable addition to the DualShock 4, the touch pad is a surprisingly useful interface now that developers have started to embrace more interesting uses.

-First party games such as Killzone Shadow Fall use the pad for control of the OWL Drone while Infamous Second Son utilises it as a finger print scanner.
-Plus, if you're looking for some touch controlled air hockey – exactly what your eighth gen console was made for – look no further than the ridiculously addictive version within the free AR PlayRoom application.
+First-party games such as Killzone Shadow Fall use the pad for control of the OWL Drone while Infamous Second Son utilises it as a fingerprint scanner.
+Plus, if you're looking for some touch controlled air hockey – exactly what your 8th-gen console was made for – look no further than the ridiculously addictive version within the free AR PlayRoom application.
 You can also flick robots from your controller in a considerably more surreal version of your living room.

 16. Don't be camera shy